 Any claims documentation that we send you, or which is received from the lender, must be read carefully and retained by you.
 If there is anything in this documentation that you do not understand or are unclear about you must ask us.

-You have a legal right to cancel the contract within 14 days of us emailing you a copy, without needing to give a reason or pay us anything.
+You have a legal right to cancel the contract up to the point an offer is made without needing to give a reason or pay us anything.
 Full details of this right, and what you should do if you want to use it, can be found in the agreement.